daaronr/micro-giving-pub/be2024/handout_bothmodules.md

     - i.e., until $P^*=AC(q)$ for the minimum AC q

-*Note:*
-Positive economic profits are sometimes called 'supernormal profits.' \
+\textcolor{gray}{Note that positive economic profits are sometimes called 'supernormal profits.' \
- Remember, economic profits are profits *after* subtracting the (opportunity) cost of capital, management, and other inputs
+ Remember, economic profits are profits *after* subtracting the (opportunity) cost of capital, management, and other inputs.}

-***

-- Now suppose *negative economic profits* in industry (for efficient producers)
+- Now suppose *negative economic profits* in an industry (for efficient producers)
 - I.e., $P^*<AC(q)$ for any q
     - $\rightarrow$ Firms exit
     - $\rightarrow$ Supply curve shifts inwards